Our Work

 Initially founded by the National Anti-Vivisection Society (NAVS), it has been organised by grassroots collectives in recent years.
 From a high of over 20,000 attendees in 1992, participation dropped to just 150 in 2024, reflecting the decrease in community organising.

-Project Phoenix is co-organising the 2025 event on April 26th.
-By weaving cohesive networks, we have garnered support and promotion from the wider movement, including Animal Rising, We The Free, Animal Free Research, Unoffensive Animal, Camp Beagle, and Chris Packham.
+Project Phoenix co-organised the 2025 event on April 26th.
+By weaving cohesive networks, we garnered support and promotion from the wider movement, including Animal Rising, We The Free, Animal Free Research, Unoffensive Animal, Camp Beagle, and Jane Goodall.
+Through this work, we were able to increase attendance to 800.
+A more than 500% increase in just one year.

-The local groups seeded by Project Phoenix, Dorset Animal Action, and Southampton Animal Action have organised coach transport, bringing half the total attendance numbers for 2024 from these two areas alone, demonstrating that mass mobilisation is possible and in progress.
+The local groups, seeded by Project Phoenix, Dorset Animal Action, and Southampton Animal Action, organised coach transport, bringing 100 activists between them, two-thirds of the total attendee numbers from the previous year.
+We successfully demonstrated that mass mobilisation is possible and in progress.